3000-Year-Old

 range in what was formerly Central Europe inhabited by the Yodels.
 (It was the

-Caucasian Mountains and the rebuilt and enlarged Great Wall of China that protected
+Himalayan Mountains and the rebuilt and enlarged Great Wall of China that protected

 the country while most of the rest of the world became inundated.)